wp-plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 6.2.1 =
+Please update your WP Google Maps version to 6.2.1 to ensure you are using the latest security enhancements.

 = 6.1.10 =
 Please update WP Google Maps to version 6.1.10 to enable our latest security enhancements.